 Sigh.
 I knew this was too good to be true.
 I knew there had to be a catch.

-In case any of you have missed it or are new to my blog, I… well… strongly dislike children.
+In case any of you have missed it or are new to my blog, I… strongly dislike children.
 I give them a wide berth whenever possible.
-Every day I wake up and give thanks that – out of a family of seven kids – I only have one niece and nephew, one of whom is already 18.
+Every day I wake up and give thanks that – out of a family of six kids – I only have one niece and nephew, one of whom is already 18.

 I grabbed my backpack and crossed the street with a heavy step.
 I went through the doorway and there was Baby sitting in the corner as New Girl arranged a temporary barricade around him.
+I swallowed.

 “Oh, good, you’re here!
 Would you mind watching him for a second while I run out and get his playpen?” she asked.